 You should spend some time taking a high-level view at national rental markets that have been heating up but still have properties that fall in your price range.
 Look out for markets where demand for rental homes is high and vacancy rates are low.
 Another strong indicator of a good rental market is stable job markets and economic expansion.
 If you’re unsure of which neighborhoods in the state you’ve chosen fulfill those requirements, try contacting a local realtor that specializes in rental properties.
 With their help and some research of your own, you can easily locate a home with good rental potential.

-From there, your next step is to vet different property management companies in the area and choose a manager that you are comfortable with.
+From there, your next step is to find a suitable property management company in the area and choose a manager that you are comfortable with.
 This is a serious decision that you should consider carefully, considering that you won’t see the property in person often.
 You need to vet the potential candidates thoroughly and ensure the manager you choose is trustworthy and has plenty of prior reviews.

 Investing in a rental property is a sound investment strategy that can lead to more than just financial independence, but financial comfort too.
 With some time and effort, it’s possible to live off of rental income alone which frees up the investor to pursue other interests as they are no longer bound by having to work full-time.
 Not all rental property owners are successful, and it’s key to consider all of the factors that will play a part before deciding to jump in, but this is a great wealth-building strategy with a lot of potential for growth.